 BART Geospatial Data

-BART geospatial data includes station locations, station entrances, and other information.
-Get it in KML or KMZ.
+BART geospatial data includes District boundaries, station locations, station entrances, and other information.
+Get it here.

 Editable App Map